winterjulian/superb-calendar/README.md

 1. Run `npm i` to install all necessary packages for this application.
 2. Run `node generator.js` to create some exemplary appointments for your calendar.
 In case an error occurs, the step can be skipped.
 It is merely nice-to-have.
 3. Run `json-server --watch db.json` to start the json-server (before yout start the application itself!).
+The server needs to run constantly.
-4. Run `ng s` to start the SuperbCalendar
+4. Run in a new terminal `ng s` to start the SuperbCalendar

 ### Q&A